-1 The second table focuses in on the results per well,

-- 2 which shows that as the well count increases, the - 3 average recovery per well decreases. - 4 Q. So it's kind of a balancing act, all of those - 5 different factors? - A. It's a balancing act, and we tie it together on - 7 the next page when we go over the economics. - 8 Q. Why don't you do that? - A. Page 8 shows, in the first graph in the upper - 10 left, those same results, with the red line showing how - 11 the recovery increases as the well count increases.
-The - 12 blue line shows that the per-well recovery decreases as - 13 the well count increases.
-And the graph in the lower - 14 right-hand side shows the economics of those cases. - We have combined the production forecast - 16 from the simulation with capital necessary to drill and - 17 complete the wells and to build the production - 18 facilities. - The red line shows that the incremental - 20 discounted rate of return decreases as the well count - 21 increases, and that's because the average recovery per - 22 well is going down, but the same amount of capital per - 23 well is required as the well count increases. - The blue line shows the net present value - 25 relationship.
+Page 50 1 The second table focuses in on the results per well, 2 which shows that as the well count increases, the average recovery per well decreases.
+3 4 0.
+So it's kind of a balancing act, all of those 5 different factors?
+It's a balancing act, and we tie it together on 6 Α. 7 the next page when we go over the economics.
+8 Q. Why don't you do that?
+Page 8 shows, in the first graph in the upper 9 Α. 10 left, those same results, with the red line showing how 11 the recovery increases as the well count increases.
+The 12 blue line shows that the per-well recovery decreases as 13 the well count increases.
+And the graph in the lower 14 right-hand side shows the economics of those cases.
+15 We have combined the production forecast 16 from the simulation with capital necessary to drill and complete the wells and to build the production 17 facilities.
+18 19 The red line shows that the incremental 20 discounted rate of return decreases as the well count 21 increases, and that's because the average recovery per 22 well is going down, but the same amount of capital per 23 well is required as the well count increases.
+24 The blue line shows the net present value 25 relationship.
 It increases from four wells to five, it

-1 increases from five to six, but it decreases from six to

-- 2 eight because the incremental production for those final - 3 two wells won't pay for the capital deployment.
-So we - 4 conclude that the optimal well count six wells. - 5 Q. And what does page 9 show? - A. Page 9 shows how we have developed production - forecasts that lead to our request for allowables - 8 increase.
-This production forecast is for the Bone - 9 Spring Unit.
-It's for our 480-acre spacing unit. - In this production forecast, we have - 11 developed all four intervals: The second Bone, the - 12 third Bone, the lower and upper Avalon.
-The wells are - 13 brought on production on average based on a 30-day - 14 drilling complete time. - We're drilling them and completing them in - 16 batches of three and then putting them on production. - 17 So the first three wells come on at day 1; the next - 18 three, day 90; the next three, day 180; and the final - 19 three at day 270. - The graph shows how that production - 21 forecast builds and reaches a peak at 9,228 barrels of - 22 oil a day, about 34 million cubic feet of gas a day, and - 23 the GOR peaks at about 4,900 standard cubic feet per - 24 barrel. - The 9,200-barrels-a-day oil production
+Page 51 1 increases from five to six, but it decreases from six to 2 eight because the incremental production for those final 3 two wells won't pay for the capital deployment.
+So we conclude that the optimal well count six wells.
+4 5 0.
+And what does page 9 show?
+6 Α. Page 9 shows how we have developed production .
+7 forecasts that lead to our request for allowables 8 This production forecast is for the Bone increase.
+9 Spring Unit.
+It's for our 480-acre spacing unit.
+10 In this production forecast, we have 11 developed all four intervals: The second Bone, the third Bone, the lower and upper Avalon.
+The wells are 12 13 brought on production on average based on a 30-day drilling complete time.
+14 15 We're drilling them and completing them in 16 batches of three and then putting them on production.
+So the first three wells come on at day 1; the next 17 three, day 90; the next three, day 180; and the final 18 19 three at day 270.
+20 The graph shows how that production 21 forecast builds and reaches a peak at 9,228 barrels of 22 oil a day, about 34 million cubic feet of gas a day, and 23 the GOR peaks at about 4,900 standard cubic feet per 24 barrel.
+25 The 9,200-barrels-a-day oil production would be an average of 770 barrels of oil per 40.
+We're asking for 800 barrels of oil a day per 40, equivalent to the 9,600 barrels of oil a day for the 480, and we're asking for a 5,000 to 1 GOR.